cran/wallace/README.md

 ### Potential Issues

 #### rJava and Java versions
 *Wallace* uses the `rJava` package to run the program `maxent.jar`.
 The package `rJava` will not load properly if the version of Java on your computer (32-bit or 64-bit) does not match that of the R installation you are using.
 For example, if you are running 64-bit R, please make sure your Java is also 64-bit, or else `rJava` will be unable to load.
 Install the latest version of Java <a href="https://java.com/en/download/manual.jsp" target="_blank">here</a>, and 64-bit Windows users should make sure to select "Windows Offline (64-bit)".
 There is currently only a 64-bit download for Mac OS.
 For Mac users running OSX Yosemite and above with problems, see <a href="http://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite" target="_blank">this StackOverflow post</a> for some tips on how to get `rJava` working again.
+If you need to install Java for the first time, you can follow these instructions for <a href="https://www.java.com/en/download/help/mac_install.xml" target="_blank">Mac</a> and <a href="https://www.java.com/en/download/help/windows_offline_download.xml" target="_blank">Windows</a>.

 #### Problems viewing tables
 If for some reason you are unable to view the tables in *Wallace*, please install (force if necessary) the development version of `htmlwidgets` by running this code: `devtools::install_github("ramnathv/htmlwidgets")`.
 You should be able to view tables now.